 Viscosupplementation is an injection of hyaluronic acid into a joint, most commonly the knee or shoulder.
 This injection is used to treat the symptoms of osteoarthritis.

 Regenerative medicine is the process of replacing or regenerating tissue that may be permanently damaged to restore function.
-Platelet-Rich Plasma (PRP) therapy and Stem Cell Therapy are two types of regenerative medicine.
+Platelet-Rich Plasma (PRP) therapy is one type of regenerative medicine.